Capital One Quicksilver Student Cash Rewards Credit Card review: Streamlined cash back for students

 Chance at a higher credit limit

-Your credit limit plays a key part in building credit, since 30 percent of your credit score is determined by your credit utilization ratio—the amount of money you’ve borrowed relative to your total available credit.
-That’s what makes the Quicksilver Student card’s credit limit increase policy so appealing: Your account is automatically reviewed for a credit line increase after six months of responsible card use and on-time payments, which is a much more generous timeframe than you’ll find on a number of competing student cards, including the Discover it Student Cash Back (review at eight months) and the Chase Freedom® Student credit card (review at 10 months after making at least five on-time payments).
+Your credit limit plays a key part in building credit, since 30 percent of your credit score is determined by your credit utilization ratio — the amount of money you’ve borrowed relative to your total available credit.
+That’s what makes the Quicksilver Student card’s credit limit increase policy so appealing: Your account is automatically reviewed for a credit line increase after six months of responsible card use and on-time payments, which is a much more generous timeframe than you’ll find on a number of competing student cards.
+Including the Chase Freedom® Student credit card (review at 10 months after making at least five on-time payments).

 Fraud protection and credit tracking tools